js-joda/js-joda/_includes/README.md

 ## Roadmap

-### Milestone 1
+### Milestone 1 core domains (reached with version v1.0.0)

-We reached milestone 1 with version v1.0.0 supporting the domain models LocalDate, LocalDateTime, ZonedDateTime, Instant, Duration and Period converting from and to ISO8601.
+Support for the domain models LocalDate, LocalDateTime, ZonedDateTime, Instant, Duration and Period converting from and to ISO8601.
 ZonedDateTime (without support for loading iana time-zone databases) currently supports only fixed offsets like UTC or UTC+02:00 and the system default time zone.

-### Milestone 2
+### Milestone 2 iana timezone support (reached with version v1.2.0)

 Add iana timezone database support to js-joda.

-Implement handling of Daylight saving transitions where missing, mainly in ZonedDateTime.
-Provide ianna tzdb files that can be loaded dynamically.
-Probably we will use the iana tzdb files from moment-timezone.
+Implement handling of Daylight saving transitions mainly in ZonedDateTime.

+For having acces to the the iana timezone database, a plugin with an implementation of the `ZoneRulesProvider` is required.
+Find a first beta version at [js-joda-timezone](https://github.com/js-joda/js-joda-timezone) that is based on the moment timezone database.

-### Milestone 3
+### Milestone 3 locale support

 Add locale support.